 Red and Yellow Pumpkin

-Yayoi Kusama has created many artworks with dot motifs and it is said that she has been suffered from the schizophrenia from her childhood and she kept drawing dot motifs to get away from the hallucination.
-These dot motifs are considered as protection from her disease and she chose pumpkins for her artworks with a message that nothings is the same, everything has different shape and size and that makes it beautiful.
+Yayoi Kusama has created many artworks with dot motifs and it is said that she has suffered from schizophrenia from her childhood and she kept drawing dot motifs to get away from the hallucination.
+These dot motifs are considered as protection from her disease and she chose pumpkins for her artworks with a message that nothing is the same, everything has different shape and size and that makes it beautiful.

 Chichu Art Museum

 Founded in 2004, Chichu Art Museum is one of the most popular art museums in Naoshima.
-Most part of the museum is underground, which makes it an unique structure perfectly matches the surroundings in harmony with nature.
+Most of the museum is underground, which makes it an unique structure that perfectly matches the surroundings in harmony with nature.
 You can enjoy stunning artworks by world-famous artists and talents such as Claude Monet, Walter De Maria, and Tadao Ando who designed this museum.
-Natural light coming through the modern structure helps you observe the authentic pieces with different impression depending on time and the weather.
+Natural light coming through the modern structure helps you observe the authentic pieces with different impressions depending on time and the weather.
 Online reservation is required for all visitors prior to their visit.

 Opening hours